jeremyabbott/new-mac-setup/README.md

 Cool...
 Looking at the [`zsh-nvm`](https://github.com/lukechilds/zsh-nvm#installation) installation instructions, it lists [Antigen](https://github.com/zsh-users/antigen) first.
 Well that doesn't sound scary at all.

 Antigen manages plugins for zsh.
-Before this little adventure, I didn't even know there were plugins for zsh.
-As it turns out, we can install antigen via homebrew
+Before this little adventure I didn't even know there were plugins for zsh.
+As it turns out we can install antigen via homebrew

 ```zsh
 brew install antigen
 ```

-After antigen is installed, do the following:
+After antigen is installed do the following

 ```zsh
 cd $HOME
 touch .zshrc #creates the file if it doesn't exist
 ```

-Then add this to .zshrc
+Then add this to your .zshrc

 ```
 source /usr/local/share/antigen/antigen.zsh